dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 **Trinkets:**

 Generally you will want an on-use trinket and the strongest passive trinket you can find.
-The strongest on-use trinkets are Empyreal Ordnance (yes, without double on-use), Inscrutable Quantum Device and Instructor's Divine Bell (yes, it's still broken even at low ilvl).
+The strongest on-use trinkets are {{< item 179350 "Inscrutable Quantum Device" >}}, {{< item 180117 "Empyreal Ordnance" >}} (yes, without double on-use) and {{< item 184842 "Instructor's Divine Bell" >}} (yes, it's still broken even at low ilvl).
 IQD and Bell can be combined for a minor dps increase in the sub 0.5% area, although if that is better with your ilvl trinket you will have to sim.
 The raid on-use trinkets are all bad because we are a 3min class.

 As a passive trinket you have a plethora of options.
-For single target your best options are the new trinkets Titanic Ocular Gland (2nd boss raid), Forbidden Necromantic Tome (last boss raid), Tome of Monstrous Constructions (1st boss raid), Infinitely Divisble Ooze, Unbound Changeling, Soul Cage Fragment (World Boss) and a bunch of others.
+For single target your best options are the new trinkets {{< item 186423 "Titanic Ocular Gland" >}} (2nd boss raid), {{< item 186421 "Forbidden Necromantic Tome" >}} (last boss raid), {{< item 186422 "Tome of Monstrous Constructions" >}} (1st boss raid), {{< item 178769 "Infinitely Divisble Ooze" >}}, {{< item 178708 "Unbound Changeling" >}}, {{< item 187447 "Soul Cage Fragment" >}} (World Boss) and a bunch of others.
 For AoE/M+ the damage proc trinkets fall off meaning you won't want the Tome or Oooze but the other trinkets stay as good.
 As always just sim what trinkets are best from the ones you have.

 **Ideal stats:**